cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-000800
-### Group Title:
-The network device must be configured to implement cryptographic mechanisms using a FIPS 140-2 approved algorithm to protect the confidentiality of remote maintenance sessions.

 ### Rule Title:
 The network device must be configured to implement cryptographic mechanisms using a FIPS 140-2 approved algorithm to protect the confidentiality of remote maintenance sessions.